What does CBD Oil taste like?

 Some flavonoids have a sharp or astringent taste, leaving your mouth dry and puckery.
 Still, others taste sweet.
 Isoflavones are a type of flavonoid that may taste like nothing at all.

 Ratios of flavonoids in different cannabis plant strains vary, so expect taste differences between CBD brands depending on the strain they use.
-Organica Naturals CBD, for example, has a rich, bold cannabis flavor, versus Cannabiva CBD, which has a light and floral zesty sweetness.
+Organica Naturals CBD, for example, has a rich, bold cannabis flavor, versus Cannabiva CBD Oil, which has a light and floral zesty sweetness.
 Zero High® brand CBD products are unique altogether because they are single-molecule isolate infusions that are completely odorless and flavorless.

 The five dominant flavonoids in CBD extracts are called cannflavins A/B/C, quercitin, apigenin, kaempferol, and orientin.